FuyaoLi2017/leetcode/HashMap/README.md

 Returns the least element in this set strictly greater than the given element, or null if there is no such element.
 - 	lower(E e)
 Returns the greatest element in this set strictly less than the given element, or null if there is no such element.

+### LinkedHashMap
+protected boolean removeEldestEntry(Map.Entry<K,V> eldest) Returns true if this map should remove its eldest entry.
+This method is invoked by put and putAll after inserting a new entry into the map.
+It provides the implementor with the opportunity to remove the eldest entry each time a new one is added.
+This is useful if the map represents a cache: it allows the map to reduce memory consumption by deleting stale entries.
+Sample use: this override will allow the map to grow up to 100 entries and then delete the eldest entry each time a new entry is added, maintaining a steady state of 100 entries.

+     private static final int MAX_ENTRIES = 100;

+     protected boolean removeEldestEntry(Map.Entry eldest) {
+        return size() > MAX_ENTRIES;
+     }